 We do not discriminate based on the basis of race, color, national and ethnic origin, biological gender, or disability, in administration of our educational policies, admissions policies, or school-administered programs.
 Each student seeking enrollment must complete the admissions process, which includes an interview and agreement to our school constitution.
 This constitution is the sole standard of governance to which we adhere to and, as a self-governing and private school, we are exempt from state standards and laws concerning education.
 Any person that does not agree with any statements in our constitution should seek enrollment in one of the many other options for private education.
 Note: We are not equipped as a school that offers a "special ed" program at this time.

 Is True Foundation accredited?

-Oklahoma state law allows teachers of private/parochial schools to teach without any certification.
-However, as True Foundation progresses in the accreditation process, the teachers may be required to be certified through the organization of our choosing.
-In addition, our teachers are required to work on being certified through FACE as master teachers of the Principle Approach.
+Oklahoma state law allows teachers of private/parochial schools to teach without any certification (state or private).
+However, as True Foundation progresses in the accreditation process, the teachers will be required to be certified through F.A.C.E. as master teachers of the Principle Approach.

 Are students required or participate in Oklahoma State Standardized Testing?

 By Oklahoma law, its private/parochial schools are not required to administer Oklahoma State Standards testing to students.
 We hold the right to, or not to administer Oklahoma State Standards test.
 We also hold the right to test students according to standards that align with our learning goals.

 Do you offer any discounts such as multi-discount, or scholarships?

 Pupils are admitted without discrimination on the basis of race, color, biological gender, or national, or ethnic origin.